e2720pjk/auto-subtitle-translate/README.md

-# Automatic subtitles & translates in your videos
+# Automatically subtitle and translate your video

 This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.
 Then, it uses [pretrained Llama2](https://huggingface.co/SnypzZz/Llama2-13b-Language-translate) to translate the subtitles to 50 languages.